ernecati/rtspRecordER/README.md

 # rtspRecordER

 This script is a tool for recording RTSP streams using Python.
 It allows for a variety of configurations, including the ability to set the record duration, add timestamps to the recorded files, and automatically clear old recordings.
+This script is useful for capturing live video streams from cameras, and can be easily integrated into other projects.
+The script is well-documented, allowing for easy customization and extension. and setup
+For an option you can use ."vsftpd" package to reach your video records.
+Please follow the instructions in the README for usage

+Created & tested in RaspberryPi3

 1 - Download & Unzip Code